klaudiastewart/rails-engine/README.md

 ## Endpoints
 The following are all API endpoints.
 Note, some endpoints have optional or required query parameters.
- - All endpoints run off base connector `http://localhost:3000` if on local
+ - All endpoints run off base connector `http://localhost:3000` on local
- - ~~All endpoints run off base connecter `https://rails-engine-555.herokuapp.com` if on [Heroku](https://rails-engine-555.herokuapp.com/)~~

 ### Merchants: